 Day 1: Meet in Valdez at our shop in the morning for a safety briefing and orientation.
 From there we board our water taxi for the brilliant cruise out to Heather Bay, our access to the mighty Columbia Glacier – the largest tidewater glacier in Prince William Sound.
 Here we embark on our journey into the massive floating icefield, among its towering icebergs, and eventually to a secluded moraine with a fine view of the distant glacier.
 Paddle deeper into Columbia Bay in search of photo-ops with huge, deep-blue icebergs.
 On this night we make camp in Heather or Columbia Bay and settle in for some tasty camp cuisine cooked by our guides.

 Day 2: Explore the upper reaches of Columbia Bay.
 Strive for the amphitheater, where all the different forks of the Columbia dump into the sea.
 This is quite the site and not to be missed!
-Explore the western coastline of Columbia Bay with a visit and possible overnight in Granite Cove.
+Explore the raw, wild and rugged coastline of Columbia Bay.
 We have even had the chance to watch transient orca hunting seals in the area.
 Enjoy another comfy camp and tasty meal prepared by your guide.

 Day 3: After a hot breakfast we may take a hike before departing south.
 With the Columbia Glacier to our backs, we will make the crossing over to Glacier Island, keeping a sharp look out for numerous marine mammals, possibly seeing harbor seals, sea otters, and humpback whales.
 There are numerous bays to explore on the north side of the island, plus a good array of hikes and beach-combing opportunities.
 We may climb one of the spectacular ridges, giving us wonderful views of Naked Island and the Columbia Glacier.
 The elusive snow covered peaks of Montague Island may even come into view.
 Our guides will provide another fine meal before a much deserved sleep.